pedrojrv/ML_Nuclear_Data/AME/README.md

 # Notebooks

 This directory contains two notebooks.
-The first one show how the AME text files are parsed and extracted in case this needs to be done again (doubtful).
-The second one goes through a simple example on how to load and explore the AME processed files.
+The first one shows how the AME text files are parsed and extracted in case this needs to be done again (doubtful).
+The second one goes through a simple example of how to load and explore the AME processed files.